Greek-and-Roman-God/Apollo/README.md

 # Apollo
-☀ 🐍⚔ Kill the python
+☀ 🐍⚔ Kill the Python